 - Daytime activities being affected by lack of sleep.
-For example, this might include problems concentrating at work, falling asleep during the day or starting to have a low mood.
+For example, daytime sleepiness may cause problems concentrating at work, falling asleep during the day or starting to have a low mood.

 If you only sleep for a few hours every night, you may be worried that you have insomnia.
 But you may need less sleep if you are doing less.

 Losing one night of sleep will not have any effect other than leaving you feeling tired the next day.
 But long periods of sleeplessness can lead to anxiety, depression, concentration problems and difficulty making decisions.

 If you are worried that disturbed sleep is affecting how you function during the day, talk to your doctor or specialist nurse.

 Many different factors can influence sleep and cause insomnia.
 Your sleep might be affected if you: